How to Connect Wi-Fi Extender to Verizon Router – Overview

 Besides the range, you need to check the performance of the Wi-Fi extender, measured in bandwidth.

-However, how well the extender performs is dependent on the limitations of your router.
+However, how well the extender performs depends on your router’s limitations.
 This will tell you the maximum throughput and bandwidth the extender can support.

 Performance can be labeled as: